How Do I Begin With Using My Photos?

 It is so wonderful that you have at least taken the time to take photos and have photos of your family taken.
 However, I promise, that actually using them instead of just letting them sit on your computer will bring you such joy.

-Start using your photos by adding photos to a wall or mantel.
+Begin using your photos by adding photos to a wall or mantel.

 I want you to start with a relatively small project, but one that will make a big impact.
 Getting photos printed for your wall, or adding a few photos to frames on your mantel is not a huge undertaking.